crabapples-h/navicat-keygen-tools/README.md

 3. Remove all connections, if have, that Navicat saved in `Keychain.app`.

-   You can find them by search with keyword `navicat`.
+   You can find them by search with keyword `navicat` in `Keychain.app`.

 4. Use `navicat-patcher` to replace __Navicat Activation Public Key__.